 In September 2012, ARJEL (France’s regulation body), announced it will enter into cooperation with Spain’s Dirección General de Ordenación del Juego (DGOJ) to share information about legalized online gambling and help with operating each other’s online poker network.
 But France’s parliament nixed the idea of sharing player liquidity for poker.
 Spain is still in discussion with Italy about sharing player pools.

-No Spain sites support English. with United States Dollars. edit your preferences
+1 Spain site supports English. with United States Dollars. edit your preferences

 Ministry Of Finance - Spain

 European Poker Tour to host Europe's largest-ever poker festival to celebrate 100th event